SC5/sc5-styleguide/README.md

 <a name="option-sideNav"></a>
 **sideNav** (boolean, optional, default: false)

 Enables side navigation.
-When this option parameter is enabled, style guide will switch to side navbar.
+When this option parameter is enabled, styleguide will switch to side navbar.

+<a name="option-showReferenceNumbers"></a>
+**showReferenceNumbers** (boolean, optional, default: false)

+When this option parameter is enabled, style guide will show reference numbers on navigation, headings and designer tool.

 <a name="option-excludeDefaultStyles"></a>
 **excludeDefaultStyles** (boolean, optional, default: false)